Auckland denim store Route 66 closing after 32 years

 AdvertisementAdvertise with NZME.

-The store was established by Todd's father, Kevyn, at 180 Broadway, Newmarket and drew its image largely from its namesake, Route 66, in the United States, featuring original imagery of cars, roads, deserts, petrol pumps and nostalgic American icons.
+The store was opened at 180 Broadway, Newmarket in 1989 with Todd's father, Kevyn, at the helm.

+Kevyn opened Route 66's first store - also in Newmarket - in 1969, before closing it in 1995.
+He drew its image largely from its namesake, Route 66, in the United States, featuring original imagery of cars, roads, deserts, petrol pumps and nostalgic American icons.

 "His [Kevyn] vision and passion for retail started a long time ago, from which the Route 66 story grew.
 He was very proud at how quickly the store became a denim destination for so many Aucklanders and people from all over NZ," Male wrote.